chappy84/grumpy-phpunit/testing-exceptions.markdown

     <?php
     /**
      * Test that makes sure we are correctly triggering an
-     * exception when we cannot conenct to our remote API *
+     * exception when we cannot connect to our remote API *
      * @expectedException ApiException
      * @expectedExceptionMessage Cannot connect